-An Internal Revenue Service ruling in 2019 first allowed customers to use FSA & HSA funds for a portion of the cost for their Health + Ancestry Service.
-The new Health Service makes that much simpler because the full cost may be eligible.
+The Internal Revenue Service ruling came out in 2019 allowing customers to use their FSA/HSA funds for a portion of the cost for their Health + Ancestry Service.

 In the United States, FSAs and HSAs both allow you to set aside a certain amount of your pre-tax income each year for qualified medical care expenses.
 Qualified medical care expenses may include such things as co-pays for doctor’s visits, prescription medications, glasses, and sunscreen.

-The standalone 23andMe Health Service includes more than 10 health predisposition reports for conditions* such as Type 2 Diabetes (powered by 23andMe research), Celiac Disease, Age-Related Macular Degeneration, and Parkinson’s Disease; as well as more than 40 carrier status reports* for conditions like Cystic Fibrosis and Sickle Cell Anemia.
+The health reports that are part of 23andMe’s Health + Ancestry Service, as well as the stand alone 23andMe Health Service, includes more than 10 health predisposition reports.* These include both reports that meet FDA requirements for Genetic Health Risks, and reports powered by 23andMe research.
+Among them are reports for conditions such as Type 2 Diabetes (powered by 23andMe research), Celiac Disease, Age-Related Macular Degeneration, and Parkinson’s Disease; as well as more than 40 carrier status reports* for conditions like Cystic Fibrosis and Sickle Cell Anemia.
 Customers also receive wellness reports on sleep movement, muscle composition, and genetic weight.

-In addition, the Health Service includes health action recommendations, as well as a lifestyle dashboard that compares your diet and activity to other 23andMe users.
-The service also includes a place to track lab results and an area where you can see insights from 23andMe research.
-You can also connect, message, and share with friends and family if you wish.
+In addition, 23andMe’s health-related services include recommendations for taking healthy actions, as well as a lifestyle dashboard that compares your diet and activity to other 23andMe users.
+Although not part of what is reimbursable, the service also includes a place to track lab results, and an area where you can see insights from 23andMe research.
+You can also connect, message, and share with friends and family, if you wish.